chadmadna/tripla-test/README.md

 ## View Sleep Records (clock-in/out)
 - Views a list of all sleep (clock-in/out) records of the followings of the current user, sorted by duration descending.
 	- Sleep record is shown as the time between 1st clock-out to 2nd clock-in, 2nd clock-out to 3rd clock-in, and so on.
+	- Assumes current user is also included in the sleep records list.
+	- Assumes only complete clockout-clockin pairs are included, meaning clock-in cannot be null.

 ### View all sleep records, normal scenario
 ```